 In a drag and drop question, learners can move answer options from a word bank into one or more blanks in a sentence or paragraph.
 You can create new questions from within an existing Test or Question Bank or directly from the Questions tab.

-Creating a Drag and Drop Question From the Question Library or Within a Question Bank
+Creating a Drag and Drop Question

 - In the Enter question text box, type in your question.